 If you have any leads on available pianos in the NYC area, please message me in the comments or through the contact form!

-It is an understatement to say that I am a lifelong fan.
-Maybe devotee, reverent student.
+It is an understatement to say that I am a lifelong fan of Joni Mitchell.
+More like devotee, reverent student.
 At twelve years old, I discovered “Blue” and “Song to a Seagull” in my mom’s box of old records, and ever since Joni Mitchell has been like a family member to me, the High Priestess presiding over my dawning musicianship from the very beginning.
+I even had a dream once where Joni, my mom, and my grandmother and I were all sitting in a circle talking, and Joni turned and looked at me, like, “What are you up to in your life?”; though I’ve never even been in a room with her, she is family to me, connected through that silver cord of sound that can link the heart and thoughts of one person to another across time and space.

 I still remember when I first heard “A Case of You.”
 I had started learning guitar earlier that year, but when I tried learning a few of Joni’s songs, it turned out the “Blue” songbook in our piano bench was only reductions with oversimplified chord progressions, and it didn’t sound right.
-I went to the music store and left with the Joni Mitchell Anthology, and from there I discovered altered tunings.
+I went to the music store and left with the Joni Mitchell Anthology, which for the most part had the real tunings she used for each song.
+I never looked back.

 Learning Joni’s songs was like following a treasure map to all these sonorities that were completely outside the music on pop radio.
 On her use of sus chords, which she called chords of inquiry, she expressed the open-ended questions in her life (see Joni Mitchell: In Her Own Words).
 This openness to the grey and in-between is what she has also called “the poetic stance.”